Questions to ask when buying a puppy

 When was the puppy born?

 Unless they’ve been hand-reared, a puppy shouldn’t leave its mother until it is at least eight weeks old.
 However, some breeders do not adhere to this timeframe, so it’s very important that you stay aware of this and check their age as best you can.
-Even during lockdown, breeders are expected to show you the puppy interacting with its mother using webcams, or video online.
-You should always insist on seeing this.
-It is all the more important while you are unable to visit the breeding premises.
-You should also feel free to ask to be shown where the puppy was bred using videos, or live video calls.
+Breeders are expected to show you the puppy interacting with its mother, so if it is safe to do so visit the puppy and its mother as much as you can before committing to purchasing.

 Puppies develop and change in appearance week on week, so a good way to check how old they are is by comparing them to photographs of others that are the same age.

-Are you able to train and socialise your puppy?
+Am I able to train and socialise my puppy?

 Naughty puppies are easy to handle when they’re small, but you will need to lay the foundations for them to grow up to be the best dog they can be.
 Training your puppy is a very rewarding experience and will also help them to grow into a well-behaved pet when they’re older.